cthorey/pdsimage/README.md

 ## Example ##

-Let's say, we want to get some idea about the crater Copernicus.
+Let's say, we want to get some detail about the crater Copernicus.

     C = Copernicus('n','Copernicus',racine,'Crater')
     C.Overlay(True)

 ![Alt](https://raw.githubusercontent.com/cthorey/CraterInspector/master/Image/Copernicus.png)

 If we want to focus only on the Central Peak though,

     C.Taille_Window = 0.4*C.Diameter
     C.Overlay(True)
 ![Alt](https://raw.githubusercontent.com/cthorey/CraterInspector/master/Image/CopernicusZoom.png)

-This library also allows to easily derive histogram for the topography.
+In addition, this library allows to simply extract the corresponding arrays

-For instance,
+    Xl , Yl , Zl = C.Get_Arrays('Lola')
+    Xw , Yw , Zw = C.Get_Arrays('Wac')

+They can then be used for further analysis, histograms of the topography...

 ## CraterInspec ##